Genital modification and mutilation: Body modification

+Voluntary

 Many types of genital modification are performed at the behest of the individual, for personal, sexual, aesthetic or cultural reasons.

+Social acceptance for male intimate cosmetic surgery seem to have happened around the 2010s, decades after other types of cosmetic surgeries.

 Penile subincision, or splitting of the underside of the penis, is widespread in the traditional cultures of Indigenous Australians.
 This procedure has taken root in Western body modification culture, the modern primitives.
 Meatotomy is a form that involves splitting of the glans penis alone, while bisection is a more extreme form that splits the penis entirely in half.

-Genital piercings and genital tattooing may be performed for aesthetic reasons, but piercings have the benefit of increasing sexual pleasure for the pierced individual or their sex partners.
+Genital piercings and genital tattooing may be performed for aesthetic reasons, but piercings can have the benefit of increasing sexual pleasure for the pierced individual or their sex partners.

 Similarly, pearling involves surgical insertion of small, inert spheres under the skin along the shaft of the penis for the purpose of providing sexual stimulation to the walls of the vagina.
-Similar to tattooing, genital scarification is primarily done for aesthetic reasons by adding cosmetic scars to the skin.
+Similar to tattooing, genital scarification is primarily done for aesthetic reasons by adding decorative scars to the skin.
 The genital decoration by scars is an ancient tradition in many cultures, both for men and women.
-The Hanabira-style (Japanese for petal) is a special form of scarification originating in Japan; it involves the decoration of the mons pubis.

 Clitoris enlargement may be achieved temporarily through the use of a clitoral pump, or it may be achieved permanently through the application or injection of testosterone.
 Penis enlargement is a term for various techniques used to attempt to increase the size of the penis, though the safety and efficacy of these techniques are debated.

-Voluntary sex reassignment
+Gender-affirming surgery

-People who are transgender or intersex may undergo sex reassignment surgery to alter their bodies to match their gender identity.
+People who are transgender may undergo gender-affirming surgery to alter their genitals to match their gender identity.
 Not all transgender people elect to have these surgeries.

-Some of the surgical procedures are breast augmentation and vaginoplasty (creation of a vagina) for trans women and mastectomy (breast removal), metoidioplasty (elongation of the clitoris), and phalloplasty (creation of a penis) for trans men.
+Some of the surgical procedures are vaginoplasty (creation of a vagina) and vulvoplasty (creation of a vulva) for trans women and metoidioplasty (elongation of the clitoris), phalloplasty (creation of a penis), and scrotoplasty (creation of a scrotum) for trans men.
 Trans women may also benefit from hair removal and facial feminization surgery, while some trans men may have liposuction to remove fat deposits around their hips and thighs.
 Hijra, a third gender found in the Indian subcontinent, may opt to undergo castration.

-Involuntary sex assignment
+In some cases, a child's gender may be reassigned without their consent due to genital injury, including David Reimer, who was the subject of John Money's John/Joan case.
+Similarly, intersex people often benefit from gender-affirming surgeries but are also sometimes subjected to them without consent in a violation of intersex human rights.
+The specialized term is intersex medical interventions.